Conservatives up in arms about Ocasio-Cortez getting footloose

-A government figure is raising eyebrows because of their behavior back in high school.
+A government figure is raising eyebrows because of their behavior back in their late teens.
 No, it’s not Supreme Court Justice Brett Kavanaugh, who weathered a credible accusation about sexual assault last fall, but rather Alexandria Ocasio-Cortez, who faces a credible accusation of canned heat in her heels.

 …High School video of Alexandria Ocasio-Cortez — Congratulations New York! pic.twitter.com/VSKdUImhZj

-Note: Editor’s note: An earlier version of this story stated that the video was from Ocasio-Cortez’s high school days.
-We have corrected the error.